 School staff may become aware of warning signs which indicate a pupil is experiencing difficulties that may lead to thoughts of self-harm or suicide.
-These warning signs should always be taken seriously and staff observing any of these warning signs should seek further advice from one of the Safeguarding Team: Designated Safeguarding Lead (DSL) Mr Bazen or Deputy Designated Safeguarding Leads (DDSLs) Mrs Ridley, Mrs Snell, Mr Bartel or Miss Brignall.
+These warning signs should always be taken seriously and staff observing any of these warning signs should seek further advice from one of the Safeguarding Team: Designated Safeguarding Lead (DSL) Mr Bartel or Deputy Designated Safeguarding Leads (DDSLs) Mrs Ridley, Mr Ford, Miss Brignall, or Mrs Rose.